 Further information about all our written tests can be found on our tests page.
 Information relating specifically to tests for this course can be found at www.catoxford.org.uk and www.olatoxford.org.uk.

-Candidates are expected to submit two pieces of written work by Friday 10 November 2017.
+Candidates are expected to submit two pieces of written work in total by Friday 10 November 2017.
 For those taking one or more classical subjects already, at least one of these should be on a classical topic.
-For further details, see the Classics and the Oriental Studies pages.
+For those who are not taking a classical subject at school, the written work can be drawn from any subject(s): it is intended to show how you construct an argument and express your ideas in English, so the particular topic of your essay and the A-level (or equivalent) subject from which it is drawn are not important.

 What are tutors looking for?